Monotone Lagrangian Floer theory in smooth divisor complements: II: Kuranishi Charts: the General Case

 Here $j_{\frak x_v}$ is the complex structure of $\Sigma_v$ corresponding to $\frak x_v$.
 (See the discussion proceeding (\ref{form10505}).)
-Using the complex structure $j_{\frak x_v}$ on $\Sigma_v$, we may define the target space parallel transportation in the same way as in Section \ref{sub:Obst}, and obtain $E_v(u'_v)$ from $E_v$.
+Using the complex structure $j_{\frak x_v}$ on $\Sigma_v$, we may define the target parallel transportation in the same way as in Section \ref{sub:Obst}, and obtain $E_v(u'_v)$ from $E_v$.
+(We will explain the definition of $E_v(u'_v)$ more after Definition \ref{defn64545}.)
 We also require: